Back to Blog

 8. Train your team — ensure all consumer-facing staff understand CCPA obligations

-9. Conduct risk assessments — evaluate processing activities that pose significant privacy risks
+9. Conduct risk assessments — evaluate processing activities that pose significant privacy risks, and check whether the new CCPA cybersecurity audit requirements apply to your business

 10. Document everything — maintain records to demonstrate compliance if audited